Charles M. Courboin: St. Patrick's Cathedral

+Charles M. Courboin in the late 1920s.

 In 1928 Courboin was appointed sub-organist at St. Patrick's Cathedral, New York City.
-In 1943 he was promoted to Music Director and Organist at the Cathedral where he played a 4 manual Kilgen organ which he had been part of the design and was installed under the direction of his predecessor, Pietro Yon.
+In 1943 he was promoted to music director and organist at the cathedral, where he played a 4-manual Kilgen organ which he had been part of the design and was installed under the direction of his predecessor, Pietro Yon.

 Although Yon and Courboin were both excellent organists, their approaches to St Patrick's Cathedral were somewhat different.
 Yon had been an excellent singer whereas Courboin was more of an organist.
 As a result vocal music was somewhat de-emphasized during the Courboin period and St. Patrick's became thought of as an organist's church.

 Nevertheless, in 1948 Courboin formed a 50-voice boy's choir drawing on St. Ann's Academy on nearby Lexington Avenue as a source of talent.
 The choir had their debut on December 13, 1948, and became very popular, possibly due to their non-religious appearances and those on television.
 In spite of its popularity the choir was dissolved under Courboin some 20 years later.

-During his St. Patrick's years, in the '30s and '40s, Courboin was regularly featured on NBC radio.
+During his St. Patrick's years, in the 1930s and 1940s, Courboin was regularly featured on NBC radio.
 He was on the air when the Japanese attack on Pearl Harbor was announced in 1941.
 Courboin's service music was nationally televised when he played the funeral service for Robert F. Kennedy in 1968.

-He retired in 1968 and was replaced by Edward Rivetti until John Grady was appointed Director of Music in 1970.
+He retired in 1968 and was replaced by Edward Rivetti until John Grady was appointed director of music in 1970.

 Courboin died on April 13, 1973, in Manhattan, New York City.
 Cardinal Cook celebrated his funeral mass at St. Patrick's Cathedral, Manhattan.
 There was no press coverage.

 Courboin was buried alongside his wife Mabel in a cemetery plot shared by the family of Firmin Swinnen, a distinguished Belgian-American organist and long time friend.
 The two families use opposite sides of a common tombstone.
 A running joke between the two centered on their fondness for a particular brand of cream and their insistence that they be buried with several cases.
 It's not known if they were able to accomplish this project.